Stress and anxiety are becoming increasingly common amongst children and teens.

 #2 Get active

 Connecting with others, be it friends, parents, or mentors, can effectively reduce feelings of isolation and anxiety.
-It can also be helpful to know that you are not alone in what you feel.
-Try talking face to face (even if it is via Skype or Zoom).
-This will be more impactful than sending text messages
+It also helps to know that you’re not alone in what you feel.
+Try talking face to face (even if via Skype or Zoom).
+This will be more impactful than sending text messages.

 #4 Take information or media breaks

-If there are external influences that are causing stress, whether at a local, national, or global level, reading or watching too much news can reinforce and amplify anxiety.
-Sometimes taking a break from the news or your regular social media feeds can give you space in which the feelings of stress can begin to lessen.
+If there are external influences causing stress, whether at a local, national, or global level, reading or watching too much news can reinforce and amplify anxiety.
+Taking a break from the news or your regular social media feeds can offer you respite from feelings of stress.